 Aleman Auto Repair is the site of this mural by Hugo Claudin, which depicts a Black child catching bubbles blown by a LatinX woman.
 The Honduran flag and a Honduran chieftain from the 1500s give a nod to the local Honduran community.
 The auto repair shop is on the southwest corner of the intersection.

-Continue south on Division, about 7/10 of a mile, to the intersection of Division and Alger St.
+Continue south on Division another 3/10 of a mile to the intersection of Division and Alger St.

 2355 Division Ave.
 S